 HW_Trigger is pulled to logical-high voltage (3.3V) on the board.
 Pin 10 is active and pin 9 is the corresponding ground.
 When a falling edge is detected (e.g., when shorting pins 10-9) and the program is idle, code execution is triggered.
 If the program is idle due to a WAIT OpCode, then the HW_Trigger will cause the program to continue to the next instruction.
 If the program is idle due to a STOP OpCode or a HW_Reset signal, then the HW_Trigger starts execution from the beginning of the program.
-When using the STOP OpCode, a HW_Reset or software reset (pb_reset()) needs to be applied prior to the HW_Trigger.
+When using the STOP OpCode, a HW_Reset or software reset (pb_reset() or pb_stop()) needs to be applied prior to the HW_Trigger.

-Figure 12: Demonstration of HW_Trigger signal.
-The blue shows the HW_Trigger signal, the pink shows one of the output flags.
-A latency of 80 ns is shown in this figure.
+Figure 12, below, shows an example of the HW_Trigger signal with a latency of 80 ns.
 Please refer to Instruction Set Architecture in Appendix I for more details on programming the duration of the WAIT latency.
 To trigger once, the trigger signal must begin at logical-high voltage (between 2V and 3.3V), then must be pulled low (to ground) and stay low for at least 10 ns before returning to logical-high voltage.
 The PulseBlaster will continue to trigger or reset for as long as the HW_Trigger or HW_Reset signals stay at ground.
+If using a long TTL cable, make sure it is terminated and a buffer is used.
+If necessary, use an inverter or program the triggering device to match the high-low-high HW_Trigger signal.
+The input impedance of the HW_Trigger pin is 10 kOhms.

+Figure 12: Demonstration of HW_Trigger high-low-high signal.
+The blue shows the HW_Trigger signal, the pink shows one of the output flags.
 Caution: applying voltages to the input pins that are greater than 3.3V or less than 0V will damage the PulseBlasterESR-PRO.

 HW_Reset is pulled to logical-high voltage (3.3V) on the board.
 Pin 8 is active and pin 7 is the corresponding ground.
 It can be used to halt the execution of a program by pulling it low (e.g., by shorting pins 8-7).
 When the signal is pulled low during the execution of a program, the controller resets itself back to the beginning of the program.
-Program execution can be resumed by either a software start command (pb_start()) or by a hardware trigger.
+Program execution can be resumed by either a software start command (pb start()) or by a hardware trigger.